bmsomi39/Capstone-Project-I/README.md

 This project consists of two financial calculators:
 -An investment calculator
--A home loan repayement calculator
+-A home loan repayment calculator